 - Anna Stolz, aged 13, who landed in America from Impfingen, Germany, in 1906

-- Anna Stolz, aged 16, who emigrated to the United States from Munchen, Germany, in 1910
+- Anna Stolz, aged 16, who immigrated to the United States from Munchen, Germany, in 1910

-- Adolf Stolz, aged 41, who emigrated to the United States from Vienna, Austria, in 1910
+- Adolf Stolz, aged 41, who immigrated to the United States from Vienna, Austria, in 1910

 - Anna Stolz, aged 4, who landed in America from Tegerman, Germany, in 1911